Some answers to our most frequently asked questions

 Participating in VegeSafe (soil; Australia) or DustSafe (vacuum dust; global) is easy!

-Please note that if you are sending soil and vacuum dust you will need to complete both registration surveys.
+If you want to send soil and vacuum dust, you'll need to complete both registration surveys.

-We currently test for a suite of trace metals (heavy metals) in soil and vacuum dust.
-Your results will include data on concentrations of the following trace metals: arsenic (As); cadmium (Cd), chromium (Cr), copper (Cu), manganese (Mn), lead (Pb), nickel (Ni), zinc (Zn).
+VegeSafe and DustSafe test for a suite of 8 trace metals in soil and vacuum dust: arsenic (As); cadmium (Cd), chromium (Cr), copper (Cu), manganese (Mn), lead (Pb), nickel (Ni), zinc (Zn).

 We accept soil samples from all Australian states and territories.
 Due to quarantine regulations we cannot accept soils from overseas.

 For 6 years VegeSafe has been operating as a service to all Australians.
-In order to keep the program running and accessible to all, we ask for a small donation.
-This donation covers the time involved and the cost of soil analysis and laboratory consumables.
-We ask if you could please consider providing a donation to support the work of the program, starting from $20.
-Please note: your donation covers up to five samples submitted, it is not per sample.
+In order to keep the program running and accessible to all, we ask for a small donation, starting at $20.

-The dripline refers to a place that is immediately under the edge of your roof line, where you might expect runoff to drip or accumulate.
+The dripline is under the edge of your roof line, where you might expect runoff to drip or accumulate.
 The dripline is an important sample as it can capture common sources of contamination such as lead paint from exterior walls and dust that originated from your roof.

-360 Dust Analysis, or DustSafe is a global citizen science initiative that offers testing of household vacuum dust samples for trace metals and metalloids.
+DustSafe is a global citizen science initiative that offers testing of household vacuum dust for trace metals and metalloids.

 After sending your vacuum dust to DustSafe you will receive a formal report explaining the concentrations of eight trace metals in your dust: arsenic (As); cadmium (Cd), chromium (Cr), copper (Cu), manganese (Mn), lead (Pb), nickel (Ni), zinc (Zn) along with information on regionally relevant comparative guidelines and advice on how to reduce your exposure risk.

-We have also collaborated with researchers from China, Greece, Ghana, Mexico, New Caledonia, New Zealand and Nigeria.
+We have collaborated with researchers from China, Greece, Ghana, Mexico, New Caledonia, New Zealand and Nigeria.
 You can view the results from these collaborative efforts on our MapMyEnvironment global map.
-If you would like to start a collection in your country, or reside outside of our primary testing areas but would like to send us your dust please contact us.

-Once you complete the DustSafe registration survey you will be emailed instructions on how to collect your sample and where to post it.
+Once you have registered, you will be emailed instructions on how to collect your sample and where to post it.

-Once we receive your sample it is sieved to remove large items (hair, bits of Lego, crumbs, glitter) and analyse only the fine fraction (less than 250 microns).
-We need a full bag of dust to be able to extract enough fine fraction dust for analysis.
+We need a full bag of dust to be able to extract enough fine dust for analysis.
 The more dust, the better!